microsoft/vscode/extensions/typescript-language-features/web/README.md

     In any case it'll need to get shut down before then, which may not be possible without changing Typescript.
   - LATER: Turns out you can skip the existing server by depending on tsserverlibrary instead of tsserver.
 - [x] figure out a webpack-native way to generate tsserver.web.js if possible
-- [ ] path rewriting is pretty loosey-goosey; likely to be incorrect some of the time
+- [x] path rewriting is pretty loosey-goosey; likely to be incorrect some of the time
    - invert the logic from TypeScriptServiceClient.normalizedPath for requests
    - invert the function from webServer.ts for responses (maybe)
    - something with getWorkspaceRootForResource (or anything else that checks `resouce.scheme`)
 - [ ] fill in missing environment files like lib.dom.d.ts
+   - toResource's isWeb branch *probably* knows where to find this, just need to put it in the virtual FS
+   - I guess during setup in serverProcess.browser.ts.
+   - Not sure whether it needs to have the data or just a fs entry.
+   - Wait, I don't know how files get added to the FS normally.
 - [ ] cancellation should only retain one cancellation checker
    - the one that matches the current request id
    - but that means tracking (or retrieving from tsserver) the request id (aka seq?)